How Long To Leave Fluoride Varnish on Teeth?

 How long does fluoride varnish last?

 Teeth stay protected for several months by fluoride varnish.
-It functions best when administered again every three to six months.
+It protects your teeth best when administered every three to six months.

 Latest Articles: